 10. Automatic or Manual

-This category doesn’t need screen size and is perfect for Android devices, for example, Ranorex, jamo solution etc. Another is Image-based mobile testing tools that set up automation scripts based on screen coordinates of elements, like Sikuli, Egg Plant, RoutineBot etc.
+This category doesn’t need screen size and is perfect for Android devices, for example, Ranorex, jamo solution etc. Another is Image-based test mobile app testing tools that set up automation scripts based on screen coordinates of elements, like Sikuli, Egg Plant, RoutineBot etc.

 11. Test Cases